(+91) 9686 448899

 The melamine-formaldehyde resin can be used to show contrast with NCH2OCH2N repeat units.
 The occurrence of branching entirely depends on the polymerization conditions.
 Bis(hydroxymethyl)urea is produced in the early and reactive stage of urea and formaldehyde.

-On a global scale, approximately 20 million metric tons of this material is produced every single year.
+On a global scale, approximately 20 million metric tons of this material are produced every single year.

 The forest industry uses about 70% of Urea-formaldehyde products.
 This is particularly used by them for MDF, laminating adhesive, bonding particleboard and hardwood plywood.